Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Taylor, Allison, Gilliard, Simmons, Bales, Moore and Govan
+Taylor, Allison, Gilliard, Matthews, Bales, Moore and Govan

 Document Path: l:\council\bills\agm\19536wab19.docx